Daffanugraha/Website-Supply-chain/README.md

 ## 📊 Dataset

-### 2.1 Data Acquisition
+### Data Acquisition (Scopus)

-Data was collected from **Scopus** — one of the largest academic publication databases — using a structured Boolean query combining supply chain terminology with AI-related keywords:
+Data was collected from **Scopus** using a structured Boolean query combining supply chain terminology with AI-related keywords:

 ```
 TITLE-ABS-KEY(